raspberrypilearning/fart-detector/WORKSHEET.md

 mixer.music.load("evacuate.mp3")
 ```

 We now need to set up the trigger pin (GPIO 4) as an input.
-We can create a variable called `TRIGGER` which will hold the the number 4; we can then refer to this variable everywhere else in the code when we access the trigger pin.
+We can create a variable called `TRIGGER` which will hold the number 4; we can then refer to this variable everywhere else in the code when we access the trigger pin.

 ```python
 TRIGGER = 4